younasiqw/ehco1337/README.md

 bash <(curl -fsSL https://git.io/ehco.sh)
 ```

-Or you can use this command for domestic server (CDN Cache may cause expired shell)
+Or you can use this command for domestic server

 ```bash
 bash <(curl -fsSL https://leo.moe/ehco.sh)